-A 9-item Patient Health Questionnaire-9 (PHQ-9; (Kroenke, Spitzer, & Williams, 2001) was used to measure depression symptoms.
-A 7-item Generalized Anxiety Disorder-7 scale (GAD-7; Spitzer, Kroenke, Williams, & Löwe, 2006) was used to measure anxiety symptoms.
-On both scales, participants were asked to rate the presence of the symptoms during the past four weeks on a 4-point Likert scale (1 = not at all to 4 = nearly every day).
+A nine-item Patient Health Questionnaire-9 (PHQ-9; Kroenke, Spitzer, & Williams, 2001) was used to measure depression symptoms.
+A seven-item Generalized Anxiety Disorder-7 scale (GAD-7; Spitzer, Kroenke, Williams, & Löwe, 2006) was used to measure anxiety symptoms.
+On both scales, participants were asked to rate the presence of the symptoms during the past four weeks on a four-point Likert scale (1 = not at all to 4 = nearly every day).
 Both scales are based on the DSM-IV criteria.
 The published Indonesian versions of the questionnaires were used (available in www.phqscreeners.com).

 2.3.
 Statistical Analyses

 All data were analyzed using SPSS version 20.
-All tests were set as a two-tailed test, with Level of Significance (LOS) set at p < .05.
-T-test was performed to compare urban and non-urban groups on continuous variables, such as age, income, loneliness, bullying experience, abusive experience, negative schema, and symptoms of psychosis, depression, and anxiety.
-Mann-Whitney U Test was performed to compare groups on ordinal variables, such as education, job, and SES.
-Sex, lifetime mental health diagnosis, and lifetime schizophrenia or other psychosis diagnoses were analyzed using Pearson’s Chi-square.
+All tests were set as a two-tailed test, with level of significance set at p < .05.
+T-test was performed to compare urban and non-urban groups on continuous variables, such as age, income, loneliness, bullying victim experience, abusive experience, negative schema, and symptoms of psychosis, depression, and anxiety.
+Mann–Whitney U test was performed to compare groups on ordinal variables, such as education, job, and SES.
+Sex, lifetime mental health diagnosis, and lifetime schizophrenia or other psychosis diagnoses were analyzed using Pearson’s chi-square.

 3. Results